State Farm Life Insurance Review

 State Farm’s new slogan is “Here to help life go right.”
 But what does that mean, exactly?
 For State Farm, it’s a promise to be there for customers at all times — not just when something goes wrong.
 Customers are assured a great experience and sound insurance, says State Farm, thanks to superior customer satisfaction and financial strength ratings.

 Is it true?

 We put a lot of stock in customer experience and financial strength, as those are the biggest indicators of what it’s actually like to work with a provider.
-In that sense, State Farm’s ratings are its biggest selling factor.
-State Farm is number one for customer service in J.D.
-Power’s rankings, with respondents ranking the company five out of five in every category: from price to policy to service.
+In that sense, State Farm’s ratings are its biggest selling point.
+State Farm is No. 1 for customer service in J.D.
+Power’s rankings, with respondents ranking the company five out of five in every category, from price to policy to service.
 Coupled with top financial strength scores from the independent agencies A.M.
 Best, S&P Global, and Moody’s, State Farm a solid bet for most insurance customers.
-Policyholders should expect strong customer support and smooth sign-on and policy management — and if that policy is ever needed, there’s no question State Farm will be able to pay out.
+Policyholders should expect strong customer support and smooth sign-on and policy management — and if that policy is ever needed, there’s no question that State Farm will be able to pay out.

 Of course, State Farm wouldn’t have gained this status without having strong insurance offerings in the first place.
 After doing a deep dive into State Farm’s policy options, we’re impressed with the variety of life insurance it carries.
 Beyond providing term, whole, and universal life options, State Farm lets customers choose from a diverse list of payment structures; that way, most people can find the right size policy at a price point they’re comfortable paying for.

 People who value customizability in policies and payment plans

 |Available types of life insurance||Term, Whole, Universal Life|